Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 OpenWRT supports the Archer C5

-The Archer C5 did not accept the OpenWRT firmware either.
+The Archer C5 doesn’t accept the OpenWRT firmware either.
 What the actual facepalm (WTAF)?

 Wait.
-My hardware is revision 2 using the Broadcom chipsets which are notoriously difficult networking chips.
+My hardware is revision 2 using Broadcom chipsets, which are notoriously difficult networking chips.

-Careful: Devices with Broadcom Wi-Fi chipsets have limited OpenWrt supportability (due to limited FLOSS driver availability for Broadcom chips).
+Careful: Devices with Broadcom Wi-Fi chipsets have limited OpenWRT support (due to the lack of FLOSS drivers for Broadcom chips).
 (REF: OpenWRT.org)

-Alright, so OpenWRT, DD-WRT, and Tomato projects have no firmware for this AC1200 with unpopular Broadcom chipsets.
+Alright—OpenWRT, DD-WRT, and Tomato all have no firmware for this AC1200 with unpopular Broadcom chipsets.
 Into the refuse bin it goes.

 Top ↩